YecineA/elb-authentication-cognito/README.md

   a.
 Select "Cognito User Pool"

   b.
 Configure the callback URL(s) : https://elbdevlabs.yecine.myinstance.com/oauth2/idpresponse
-  This tells Cognito where to redirect the User once authenticated
+  This tells Cognito where to redirect the User once authenticated, Cognito needs to redirect the authenticated user back to the LoadBalancer.
+To find out what is the DNS name of your LoadBalancer, please refer to the

   c.
 Allowed  OAuth Flows: Authorization code grant